felixrieseberg/macintosh.js/README.md

 # macintosh.js

-This is Mac OS 8, running in an [Electron](https://electronjs.org/) app.
+This is Mac OS 8, running in an [Electron](https://electronjs.org/) app pretending to be a 1991 Macintosh Quadra.
 Yes, it's the full thing.
 I'm sorry.

 ![Screenshot](https://user-images.githubusercontent.com/1426799/88612692-a1d81a00-d040-11ea-85c9-c64142c503d5.jpg)